-(C) The victim or derivative victim was committing a crime that could be charged as a felony and reasonably lead to him or her being victimized
+(C) The victim or derivative victim was committing a crime that could be charged as a felony and reasonably lead to the victim being victimized

 In addition, Cal.
-Gov't Code § 13956(c)(1) states that "In no case shall compensation be granted to an applicant pursuant to this chapter . . . while an applicant is required to register as a sex offender pursuant to Section 290 of the Penal Code [Sex offender registration act; persons required to register]."
+Gov't Code § 13956(c)(1) states, in part, that "[c]ompensation shall not be granted to an applicant pursuant to this chapter . . . while an applicant is required to register as a sex offender pursuant to Section 290 of the Penal Code [Sex offender registration act; persons required to register]."
 Accordingly, commercially sexually exploited children may be delayed in receiving an award if convicted of an offense arising from their victimization that required registration as a sex offender.